How to Calculate Your Trucking Accident Settlement Value

 The following information can help you calculate a rough settlement value of your truck accident case:

 Calculate the total for all your medical bills, including emergency room visits, ambulance or helicopter transportation, prescription drug costs, surgery expenses, rehabilitation or therapy expenses, and any other medical expenses incurred as a result of your accident.

 If the injuries you suffered will require ongoing medical treatment, such as additional doctor visits, therapy sessions, surgeries, prescription medication, or other care, estimate the cost of this future treatment to the best of your ability using your past treatment as a guide.
 Add this estimate to your past medical expenses.

-In addition to causing substantial injuries, truck accidents will frequently also result in significant damage to your vehicle.
+In addition to causing substantial injuries, 18-wheeler accidents will frequently also result in significant damage to your vehicle.
 One method to calculate this value is to obtain a professional estimate of the costs to repair your vehicle or use online guides such as Kelly Blue Book to estimate your vehicle’s value.
 Once you have this amount, add this figure to your medical expenses.

 Loss of Income

 If you missed work due to your injuries, your lost wages are also recoverable.
 To calculate this amount, use resources like your pay stubs to determine the total amount of missed work time that resulted from your injuries.
 If you used accrued benefits, such as paid time off or sick days to offset your time away from work, be sure to include those days in your calculations as if they were unpaid.
 Once you have calculated this amount, add it to the figures reached above.

 Future Lost Income

 Depending on the nature and severity of your injuries, you may be prevented from fully returning to work or may be forced to take additional time off to complete your treatment.
 If this is the case, enter the estimate as to your lost future earnings and add this to your medical expenses, property damage, and lost earnings.